Notice of Privacy Practices

 - Coroners, Funeral Directors, and Organ Donation.
 We may disclose protected health information to a coroner or medical examiner for identification purposes, determining cause of death or for the coroner or medical examiner to perform other duties authorized by law.
 We may also disclose protected health information to a funeral director, as authorized by law, in order to permit the funeral director to carry out his/her duties.
-We may disclose such information in reasonable anticipation of death.
 Finally, protected health information may be used and disclosed for cadaveric organ, eye or tissue donation, banking or transplantation purposes.

 - Specialized Government Functions.
 We may use and disclose your protected health information to units of the government with special functions, such as the U.S. military or the U.S. Department of State, under certain circumstances.
 We may use and disclose your protected health information to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.
 We may use and disclose your protected health information to authorized federal officials so they may provide protection to the President, to other authorized persons, or to foreign heads of state, or to conduct special investigations.